A Tiny Twisted Protein, A Big Problem For Wildlife

-Rae Ellen Bichell is a reporter for the Mountain West News Bureau and KUNC.
-She’s based in Greeley, Colorado.
+Rae Ellen Bichell is Colorado Correspondent for Kaiser Health News in Longmont, Colorado.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow, coming to you today from the beautiful studios of KUNC in Greeley, Colorado.
 And later in the hour, we’re going to be talking about some of our favorite science books to enjoy during your summer downtime.
 And we want your suggestions.
 What science book is on your summer reading list this year that you would suggest that we read also?
 Give us a call.
 Our number– 844-724-8255.
 Also, you can reach us at 844-SCI-TALK, or tweet us @scifri.
 But, first–